 In this, the first of a trilogy, Mother Nature has decided to recycle the earth and spade it under with a fresh Eden.
-Caught in the tumult are a small cabal of luckless survivors who are trapped in a Melbourne shopping centre car park late one night near closing time.
+Caught in the tumult are a small cabal of luckless survivors trapped in a Melbourne shopping centre car park late one night near closing time.
 Paul is a dead-beat Dad on the fringe, making a last minute pit-stop to buy a present for a birthday he almost forgot.
 Beth and emo daughter Candice have stocked up on movies so Candice doesn’t get bored grounded at home.
-Harold is a survivor of World War 2 … a man who will soon endure jungle horrors far worse than he ever had to face on the battlefield.
+Harold is a survivor of World War 2 … a man who will soon endure jungle horrors far worse than he ever had to face on a battlefield.
 And Bruce is just a desperate loner who sees the cataclysm as the perfect excuse for a man to return to a more primitive existence where morals and the rule of law simply do not exist.

 Upon Concrete Jungle first being released, I will admit my enthusiasm wasn’t overly high.
 The cover illustration from a distance seemed to suggest this was mid-range Brett or something of filler in between longer projects.
 But it’s a judgment I now regret … and goes to show there is talent here consistently producing quality.
 Moreover, I highly doubt Brett lends his voice to anything half-heartedly or churns something out at the behest of an editor.
 Concrete Jungle might well be The Day of the Triffids told from the unique scaffold of the author's imagination, but it’s still a narrative with biting simplicity and more than enough lure to hook a reader.